Influenza

 Influenza, more commonly known as the flu, is a viral infection that affects the respiratory system (nose, throat, and lungs).

 It causes mild to severe illness; in the most serious cases, it can lead to significant inflammation of the lungs or even death.
-According to early estimates from the Centers for Disease Control and Prevention (CDC), as many as 60,000 people died in the U.S. in 2022-2023 from the flu.
-There were 54 million illnesses and more than 300,000 hospitalizations.
+According to estimates from the Centers for Disease Control and Prevention (CDC), more than 44,900 people in the U.S. died from flu complications during 2023-2024 flu season.

 Flu-like symptoms to watch for include fever, muscle aches, cough, congestion, runny nose, and sneezing.